Skip to content

 LeftRight

-Amnesty International documented snipers positioned on rooftops firing into crowds during the January 2026 crackdown, deliberately targeting heads and torsos.
-In detention facilities, torture and sexual violence were reported against arrested protesters.
-The targeting pattern — heads and upper bodies rather than legs or warning shots — indicates orders to kill, not to disperse.
+Amnesty International documented snipers on rooftops firing into crowds during the January 2026 crackdown, deliberately targeting heads and torsos.
+Torture and sexual violence were reported in detention facilities.

 Iran severed all internet connectivity as security forces killed an estimated 36,000 protesters in January 2026 — the same blackout tactic that hid the true scale of the 2019 killings for months.